FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/appendix.md

 Elastic checks gather metrics for Elasticsearch databases, such as the Log Database of CMM.
 The configuration file must specify the URL for HTTP requests.
-If basic authentication is used, for example, `elasticsearch-http-basic`, the configuration file must also specify the user name and password for every instance that requires authentication.
+If basic authentication is used, for example `elasticsearch-http-basic`, the configuration file must also specify the user name and password for every instance that requires authentication.

 The agent installer automatically creates the `elastic.yaml` configuration file in the `/etc/